 Basically, spectroscopy is related to the interaction of light with matter.
 As light is absorbed by matter, the result is an increase in the energy content of the atoms or molecules.
 The absorption of visible light or ultraviolet light by a chemical compound will produce a distinct spectrum.

-When ultraviolet radiations are absorbed, this results to the excitation of the electrons from the ground state towards a higher energy state.
-The theory revolving this concept states that the energy from the absorbed ultraviolet radiation is actually equal to the energy difference between the higher energy state and the ground state.
+When ultraviolet radiations are absorbed, this results in the excitation of the electrons from the ground state towards a higher energy state.
+The theory revolving around this concept states that the energy from the absorbed ultraviolet radiation is actually equal to the energy difference between the higher energy state and the ground state.

 The Basic Principle of UV Spectroscopy:

-UV spectroscopy follows the Beer-Lambert Law.
+UV spectrophotometer principle follows the Beer-Lambert Law.
 This law states that whenever a beam of monochromatic light is passed through a solution with an absorbing substance, the decreasing rate of the radiation intensity along with the thickness of the absorbing solution is actually proportional to the concentration of the solution and the incident radiation.